juandavidyepes/weather-app/README.md

 # GradiWeather

-GradiWeather is a web app for getting real time weather information using OpenWeather API.
+GradiWeather is a web app developed with React for getting real time weather information using OpenWeather API.
 Temperature is shown in Celsius and wind speed in km/h.

 ##### Table of Contents